Discretionary and non-discretionary commissions

 How do I find out if my agreement was subject to a discretionary or other type of commission?

+Please complete our discretionary commission enquiry form by clicking on the link below.
 You’ll need vehicle registration, finance agreement number and any previous postcode / surname at the time of your agreement.

 What should I expect if you've already confirmed the commission model that applied to my agreement?